Rasel579/MV_TED/README.md

  - Searching Top Movies
  - Can View Detailed information about movie
  - Can add to favorites
- - Can view about cast charecters
+ - Can view about cast characters

  # Stack
  - Clean Architecture